Collision Repair News

 Continue Reading...

-Locating OEM-Approved HV Tools: Hyundai
+Locating OEM-Approved HV Tools: Genesis

 When researching procedures for disabling a high-voltage (HV) vehicle, you may notice that many of the procedures require the use of specific tools.
 Some of them are OEM-specific tools or scan tools.
 Often identifying and locating where to purchase these specific tools can be difficult.